Cruise Advice For the Best Palermo Port Experience

 12:30 PM – Quattro Canti & Piazza Pretoria

 Start along Corso Vittorio Emanuele, then make your way to Quattro Canti, the city’s famous “Four Corners.”
-From there, continue on to Piazza Pretoria, where the surrounding architecture creates some of the best photo spots in Palermo.
+From there, continue on to Piazza Pretoria, where the surrounding architecture creates some of the best photo spots.

 1:30 PM – Street Food Lunch